Communicate in a space where you don’t have to compete with other ads. At no extra cost, make this marketing channel work for your small business.

 - Use only 2 font colours.
 Black font is easiest to read on screens.
 Choose a second colour from your logo/branding for spice.
 More and your email footer design will look cluttered.

 - Choose a websafe font for your email signature design.
 Choosing something fancy is taking a risk.
 If your reader hasn’t installed that specific font on their computer, they will only see a fallback font in their email footer.
 Go simple.
-Choose a websafe typeface such as Arial, Times New Roman or a variation from the same font family.
+Choose a websafe typeface such as Arial, Georgia, Times New Roman or a variation from the same font family.
 You can use bold font (a different font weight) or a larger size to highlight information.

 - Separate the different content so readers can scan each item when creating email signatures.
 Dividers help create an easily digestible content.
 Options for dividers are the pipe “|” or using text colour or weight.